anastasiiapirogova/screenlite/README.md

 > **Note:** Only development mode is currently supported.
 Production-ready Docker deployment will be available in a future release.

-# Screenlite
-Screenlite is an open-source digital signage solution, providing an alternative to costly proprietary software.

-Get in early, use it now, and help shape what comes next.
-Your feedback, insights, and contributions will directly influence the future of Screenlite.
-Together, we’ll create a solution that’s simple, powerful, and truly free.

-[Getting started docs link]

 ## Spotted a bug?
 Want to suggest a feature?
 Let us know by opening an issue on GitHub.